fouzdertech/business-suite-doc/quick-tour.md

 # Key Modules and Their Functions

-Each module in CloudOnex serves a specific purpose in managing your business operations.
+Each module in FouzderIT serves a specific purpose in managing your business operations.
 Below is an overview of each module and its main functions.

 ### 1. Sales Module